*** All physical events are suspended until further notice ***

-It is like trying to eat an entire meal in one gulp.
-At the Bootcamp, we break the massive meal into small, digestible chunks, You get the answers, you write, and the big daunting meal turns into a feast.
+Thinking of all these questions together is like trying to eat an entire meal in one gulp.
+At the Bootcamp, we break the massive meal into small, digestible chunks.
+Here we break these difficult questions down for the novice/ intermediate level writer.
+You get the answers, you write, and the big daunting meal turns into a feast.
 Or at least something you can tackle.

 the rather critical art of editing, and realize how much unnecessary, extra and pompuous verbosity we habitually stuff into our writing.
-We learn tools: For editing, for writing better and for disciplining ourselves as writers.
+You learn tools: For editing, for writing better and for disciplining yourself as a writer.

 Participants love this Bootcamp.
 They say nice things.
-And they write - three have signed book deals, and many more are in the works.
-To read participant reviews of the Himalayan Writing Retreat, click here.
+And they write - six books have been completed, and many more are in the works.
+To read about the books HWR has helped along, click here.

-Who: Chetan Mahajan & Vandita Dubey lead this workshop.
-Both are published authors.
-(For instructor profiles, click here or scroll down.)
+Who: Chetan Mahajan, a Penguin published author and award-winning blogger, leads this workshop.
+(For instructor profile, click here or scroll down.)

 Where: The Himalayan Writing Retreat, Satkhol Village.
 Uttarakhand - 263138 (India).
 Details here.

 Note: Single occupancy is subject to availability at an additional cost of 8k.
-If this is a prerequisite (e.g. if you snore loudly or talk gibberish in your sleep) then we suggest you mention it clearly in the application.
+If this is a prerequisite (e.g. if you snore loudly, have sleep apnea or talk gibberish in your sleep) then please mention it clearly in the application.

-We only accept ten applicants on a first-come first-serve basis.
+We only accept ten applicants on a first-come first-served basis.
+Two seats remains.
 To apply, please click the blue button below and fill out the application.
 If accepted, you can pay 50% to secure your spot and pay the balance two weeks before the event.

 Participants saying nice things